MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex4_eDiscovery_Alert.md

 In this task, you will verify whether a default Microsoft 365 alert is triggered when somebody in your tenant creates an eDiscovery search or exports data from an existing search.
 Since Holly Dickson is assigned the Global Administrator role, she is automatically a member of the Tenant Admins and will be one of the recipients of this alert.

-1. You should still be in **LON-CL2** after completing the prior lab exercise.
-You should now switch back to **LON-CL1**.

-2. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-3. In your Edge browser, select the **Alert policy - Microsoft 365 security** tab.
+2. In your Edge browser, select the **Alert policy - Microsoft 365 security** tab.
 This tab should still be displaying the **Alert policy** window from the prior lab exercise (if not, then in the left-hand navigation pane, select **Policies & rules** and then select **Alert policy**).

-4. On the **Alert policy** page, you want to search through the default System policies for a policy named **eDiscovery search started or exported**.
+3. On the **Alert policy** page, you want to search through the default System policies for a policy named **eDiscovery search started or exported**.
 Since there are so many pre-existing system policies, the easiest way to locate the policy is to search for it.
 In the **Search** field at the top of the screen, enter **eDiscovery** and then hit Enter.

-5. In the policy list, select the **eDiscovery search started or exported** policy that appears.
+4. In the policy list, select the **eDiscovery search started or exported** policy that appears.

-6. An **eDiscovery search started or exported** pane should appear.
+5. An **eDiscovery search started or exported** pane should appear.
 Scroll down through the pane and verify the default settings for this predefined policy are configured as follows:

 	- Status: **On**